What is the oldest cold case Mike has worked on?

 What does Mike do today?

-Today, Mike serves as global technology giant Esri’s Director of Emergency Communications and Fraud.
-He started his career with Esri in 2006.
+Today, Mike continues in a leadership role in the public safety space.
+Mike started his career with Esri in 2006 and completed his engagement with Esri in late 2022 as Global Director for Emergency Communications & Fraud.
 Mike is also an author – having written or contributed to a growing list of books covering topics from the death of King Tut, to the takedown of the Zion Society.

 More recently, Mike has branched out into the space of podcast and vlogging.
 He appears regularly on CourtTV and can be seen on the Dr. Phil Show, Amazon Prime’s The Killing Season and other documentaries.
 Mike continues to work as a Board Member of the Cold Case Foundation – a team of profilers and interdisciplinary experts who support law enforcement worldwide on cases of unsolved homicides, missing persons and serial sexual assault.